Equine Natural Movement School

-Most of our graduates charge $75-150 per session, a few charge more.
+Most of our graduates charge $75-150 per session, depending on the area they live in, and a few charge more.
 Their clients are eager for sessions because they see solid results.

 Here’s what two riders had to say after their horses went through the Equine Natural Movement Series …

 Amy and Trini and dog at the beach

 The Equine Natural Movement Series is incredibly powerful and remarkable.
 After two sessions my horse was able to canter without issue.
 Previously we had struggled for ten years with ear pinning, tail swishing, switching leads behind and general tension everywhere.
 Somehow this work unlocked and released her patterns of holding tension and diminished adhesions that had been in her back for as long.
 My horse got all five sessions and she continues to improve months after the series was completed.
 Her topline and overall physique have changed so much she doesn’t look like the same horse.
 Her muscles are soft, supple and relaxed.
 She is mentally content and way happier. — Amy Kendis, Saddle Fitter